dschinkel/espresso-machine-refactoring-kata/README.md

  - write integration tests around the EspressoMachine module so that you can start to refactor with at least some degree of safety

 2. **refactor it** using [SOLID Principles](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod)

-- add new features to the virtual espresso machine
+3. Add new features to extend the code that now adhere's to SOLID